eweitz/ideogram/api.md

 Number.
 Optional.
 Default: 10.
 The pixel space of the margin between each chromosome.

 ## chrWidth
 Number.
 Optional.
 Default: 10.
 The pixel width of each chromosome.
+Example in [Annotations, tracks](https://eweitz.github.io/ideogram/annotations_tracks.html).

 ## chromosomes
 Array.
 Optional.
 Default: all chromosomes in assembly.
 A list of the names of chromosomes to display.
 Useful for depicting a subset of the chromosomes in the genome, e.g. a single chromosome.
+Example in [Annotations, basic](https://eweitz.github.io/ideogram/annotations_basic.html).

 ## container
 String.
 Optional.
 Default: "body".
 CSS selector of the HTML element that will contain the ideogram.
 Example in [Layout, small](https://eweitz.github.io/ideogram/layout_small.html).